 If you already have a current version and are trying to work out whether or not you should upgrade then keep reading this page to see the new features.

 Remember to keep your emotions in check and ask yourself whether these new features are something you would actually use… not just things that look really cool and awesome!
 (Because some of them are very cool and very awesome!)

 If you have only just begun your search for a suitable video editor and want all the information, then just go through this page and the next to get a clear picture of CyberLink PowerDirector 14 and how it stacks up.

 So before we get into it all let’s just cut to the chase.

 My Overall Take on the Program

-CyberLink PowerDirector has been my top choice for editing software for a number of years now and with this new release nothing has changed in that regard.
+CyberLink PowerDirector has been my top choice for editing software for many years now and with this new release nothing has changed in that regard.

-Everything you could possibly want in a video editing suite is available in PowerDirector and I find it hard to imagine anything they have left out.
+Everything you could possibly want in a video editing suite (and probably a bunch of stuff you never thought of) is available in PowerDirector and I find it hard to imagine anything they have left out.

 It is pointless to go on about the actual editing capabilities of the software because the program does it all and does it all very, very well.

 It cuts, slices, dices and chops with ease and eats up the modern highly compressed video files effortlessly because behind the pretty face lies an editing and rendering engine with serious credentials.